Ahmad-Slmn/Slider/README.md

 # Slider
-I Do This Slider With Mr Osama Elzero
+I Do This slide With Mr Osama Elzero